 I LOVE coffee, but it does NOT like me.

-So when I heard about Jessica Espinoza's new ebook, DIY Herbal Coffee Substitutes, I got very excited.
+So when the DIY Herbal Coffee Substitutes ebook by Jessica Espinoza was released, I got very excited.
 I had a few questions for her, and I thought I would share her answers with you, here!

 Your new book, DIY Herbal Coffee Substitutes, looks terrific, Jessica!
 I really enjoyed reading it.
 I’m eager to learn more about it from you!

 Eileen: When was it that you realized coffee did not agree with you?
 How did that make you feel?
 How long did you go without coffee-style drinks?

 Jessica: You know, coffee never really had an effect on me.
 I could drink strong coffee and go right to sleep.
 But, once I started learning about blood sugar and adrenal health, I realized that coffee was probably impacting me on a cellular level, even if I was not having noticeable reactions to the caffeine itself.

 I never drank coffee for the buzz, I drank it because I loved the rich, bitter flavor and found having a coffee beverage to be a comfort experience.

 When I had to give it up I didn't go through any type of physical withdrawals, it was more an emotional/mental game because I had formed this attachment to my routine.
 I tried replacing it with different herbal teas, but found that they just did not give me the taste profile that I was searching for.
 It was about 6 months after giving up coffee that I started experimenting with my making my own blends at home.